fansiterm

 func (d *Device) Write(data []byte) (n int, err error)

-Write implements io.Write and is the main way to interract with with (*fansiterm).Device.
+Write implements io.Write and is the main way to interract with a (*fansiterm).Device.
 This is essentially writing to the "terminal."
 Writes are more or less unbuffered with the exception of escape sequences.
 If a partial escape sequence is written to Device, the beginning will be bufferred and prepended to the next write.
+Certain broken escape sequence can potentially block forever.

 func (*Device) WriteAt